Amending Tax Returns

 What is an amended tax return?

-IRS Form 1040X This is the form that you use to correct or amend your tax return for the current tax year.
-You can show the IRS the changes you made to your tax return, as well as the correct tax amount, which could make you eligible for a tax refund.
+IRS Form 1040-X This is the form that you use to correct or amend your tax return for the current tax year.
+You can show the IRS the changes you made to your amended forms, as well as the correct tax amount, which could make you eligible for a tax refund.

 Sometimes you may catch an error earlier than the IRS, or you may receive revised tax documents after having already filed.
 For example, if your employer sends you, a revised W-2.
-Don’t send a letter to IRS stating that you forgot to include income in those situations.
-You owe me $50 or here are 10 dollars.
-Fill out Form 1040X.
+Don’t send a letter to IRS stating that you forgot to include your money influx of certain situations.

 What are some of the benefits of filing an amended IRS return?

-The benefits of using an amended return are numerous, believe it or not.
+The benefits of using an amended tax return are numerous, believe it or not.

-- Claim a tax credit, You can take a deduction that you have not taken
+Claim a federal return – You can take a deduction that you have not taken

-- Additional income and withholding reporting You might be able to redeem an additional amount
+Additional salary and withholding reporting – You might be able to redeem an additional amount

 What should you look for in the 1040X Form?

-It’s a good idea for you to go through your original return before amending it.
-You might have overlooked the following items the first time.
+It’s a good idea to go through your original return before deciding to amend it.
+There are certain areas that may have been overlooked.

-What should you include in your amended return?
+What should you include in your federal income tax return?

-- Unsubmitted 1099 or W-2 forms previously not submitted
+Unsubmitted 1099 or W-2 forms or schedules previously not submitted

-A person with a simple tax situation and minor changes may be able to file an amended return on their own.
-Much major tax software includes modules that allow you to file an amended return.
-Many tax preparers will also file amended returns.
+A person with a simple situation and minor changes may be able to qualify for amended returns on their own.
+Much major software includes modules that allow you to file for amended returns.
+Many professional preparers will also file amended returns.
 The IRS considered filed forms or schedules to be eligible for a state tax refund, and it’s important for individual taxpayers to assess their eligibility for getting an amended state return.

-Note: Modifying your federal tax return may also require you to modify your state tax returns.
+Modifying your federal tax return may also require you to modify your state tax return.

 Keep your eyes peeled for the calendar

-The IRS generally audits returns for the three previous tax years.
+The IRS usually audits returns for the last 3 tax years.
 However, there are some exceptions.
 It might seem tempting to wait to see if the IRS will catch your mistake, but it may be more cost-effective to admit it sooner than later.

 Where is my amended return?

-You can track the progress of your amended return with, the IRS’s online tracking tool.
+You can track the progress of your amended federal return with the IRS’s online tracking tool.

 The IRS can also track the progress of your amended return.

-If nothing happens after 16 weeks, you can call the IRS or ask someone at your local IRS office for assistance in researching your amended return.
+If nothing happens after 16 weeks, you can call the IRS or ask someone at your local tax office for assistance in researching your amended return.

 Deadline for submitting Form 1040X

-The IRS typically has three years to assess additional tax.
-For fraud and significant underreporting, the IRS has the right to allow for longer periods.
+The IRS typically has three years to assess additional returns.
+For fraud and significant underreporting, they also have the right to allow assessment for longer periods.